hooh-hooah/hooh-hooah.github.io/tutorials/chara-gloves.md

 You can generate thumbnails for the accessories you've made quickly with the help of thumbnail generator.

-You still can generate the thumbnail without the background or foreground, but I recommend to have your format to distinguish your mod from other mods.
+You still can generate the thumbnail without the background or foreground, but I recommend having your format to distinguish your mod from other mods.

 Unlike the studio thumbnail generator, the normal thumbnail generation will save its result to the `thumbs` folder of the folder where the project window is browsing.